xpdAcq/xpdAcq/doc/quickstart.rst

 .. code-block:: python

-  bt.samples[1].md        # returns metadata for item 1 in Sample list, i.e., TiO2
-  bt.scanplans[5].md      # returns metadata for item 5 in scanplans list
+  bt.samples[0].md        # returns metadata for item 0 in the sample list, i.e., the dummy ``setup`` sample bt.scanplans[5].md      # returns metadata for item 5 in the scanplans list

 Run your experiment
 -------------------